-Currently, 98 percent of the milk marketed in the United States goes through a set of benchmark standards with dairy farmers, cooperatives and processors before consumers even see it on grocery store shelves.
+Currently, 98% of the milk marketed in the United States goes through a set of benchmark standards with dairy farmers, cooperatives and processors before consumers even see it on grocery store shelves.
 The benchmark is called the Farmers Assuring Responsible Management, or FARM Animal Care Program, developed by the National Milk Producers Federation with support from Dairy Management Inc. The program is made of three silos: animal care, environmental stewardship and antibiotic stewardship.
 The dairy industry wanted to create a uniform program the dairy system can follow to ensure a safe, reliable product with a way to merit success.
 In this video, Betsy Jibben, national reporter for AgDay and U.S. Farm Report, takes a look at how the program is working.
-She speaks to Blake Gendebien, a dairy farmer who owns Twin Mill Farms and Ogdensburg, New York and others in the ag industry.
+She speaks to Blake Gendebien, a dairy farmer who owns Twin Mill Farms in Ogdensburg, New York, and others in the ag industry.
+Watch Video Here

 Celebrating Horticultural Heroes

-Pierre Bennerup, CEO and co-owner of Sunny Border Nurseries in Kensington, Conn., received the 2018 Liberty Hyde Bailey Award.
-This award is given to an individual who has made significant lifetime contributions to at least three of the following horticultural fields: teaching, research, communications, plant exploration, administration, art, business, and leadership.
-Named after Liberty Hyde Bailey (1858–1954) — horticulturist, educator and author — this was first awarded in 1958.
-Congratulations Pierre!
-Read more about Pierre's history and contributions here.
+Pierre Bennerup, CEO and co-owner of Sunny Border Nurseries in Kensington, Connecticut, received the 2018 Liberty Hyde Bailey Award.
+This award is given to an individual who has made significant lifetime contributions to at least three of the following horticultural fields: teaching, research, communications, plant exploration, administration, art, business and leadership.
+Named after Liberty Hyde Bailey (1858–1954) – horticulturist, educator and author – this was first awarded in 1958.
+Congratulations, Pierre!

-Rod Farrow, co-owner of Fish Creek Orchards: Rod Farrow, a first-generation apple grower from Waterport, N.Y., has been named the 2017 Apple Grower of the Year by American Fruit Grower and Western Fruit Grower magazines.
+Rod Farrow, a first-generation apple grower from Waterport, New York, has been named the 2017 Apple Grower of the Year by American Fruit Grower and Western Fruit Grower magazines.
 This award honors apple growers who have gone beyond the confines of the orchard and have, through their involvement and leadership, made a real impact on the apple industry.
-Congratulations Rod!
+Congratulations, Rod!

-Dairy Good video with the Lamb family: Northeast dairy farmers Matt & Kendra Lamb, of Lamb Farms in Oakfield, N.Y., were highlighted in a recent video, asking viewers to "Meet a dairy family who helps bring your favorite treats from their farm to your table."
+Northeast dairy farmers Matt and Kendra Lamb, of Lamb Farms in Oakfield, N.Y., were highlighted in a recent video , asking viewers to "Meet a dairy family who helps bring your favorite treats from their farm to your table."
 This Dairy Good video clip is being aired on The Food Network during National Dairy Month, June 2017.